Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Performance on O1, O2 and O3 data

-Finally, we test the performance of our architecture against the real events obtained in O1, O2, and O3 \footnote{ Data has been taken from GWOSC \url{https://www.gw-openscience.org/data/}} data included in GWTC-1, GWTC-2, and GWTC-3 catalogs.
-To remind ourselves, we trained our architecture using the sensitivity curves of H1 and L1 based on the first three months of O3 data.
-Since our training is limited to the optimal SNR of range (10, 20), we only choose the events for which the network $\SNR$ lies in this specific range.
-Our architecture successfully detects all the chosen $\GW$ events in the first level of classification.
+We test the performance of our trained models against the real GW events obtained in the first three observational runs O1, O2, and O3 \footnote{ Data has been taken from GWOSC \url{https://www.gw-openscience.org/data/}} data included in GWTC-1, GWTC-2, and GWTC-3 catalogs.
+To remind ourselves, we trained our Neural Network model using the sensitivity curves of H1 and L1 based on the first three months of O3 data.
+Since our training is limited to the optimal SNR range between $10$ to $20$, we only choose those BBH events for which the network $\SNR$ lies in this specific range, specifically network SNR $\geq 13$.
+Our first binary classifier successfully detects all $\GW$ events as possible signal presence in the data chunk.
 Figures \ref{fig:ProbGWTC1}, \ref{fig:ProbGWTC2} and \ref{fig:ProbGWTC3} show the corresponding $\GW$ detection probability plots and their coincidence in H1 and L1 detectors.
-Most of the events are correctly classified during the second label of classification, based on their aligned and precession spins.
-The list of correctly classified aligned and precession events is listed in the tables \ref{tab:GWTC1}, \ref{tab:GWTC2}, \ref{tab:GWTC3}.
-However, for the some of the events there is a disagreement between the two detectors in classifying them as aligned/precessing signals.
-In those cases, we would depend upon the result of the L1 detector as it is more sensitive compared to H1.
+Further, the second CNN model predicts the source of these signals with very high accuracy.
+The list of correctly classified aligned and precessing events are listed in the tables \ref{tab:GWTC1}, \ref{tab:GWTC2}, \ref{tab:GWTC3}.
+There is a disagreement between two CNN models dedicated to training on H1 and L1 noise data in classifying them as aligned/precessing signals for some of the events.
+In those cases, we would depend upon the result of the $\text{L}1$ detector as it is more sensitive than $\text{H}1$.

-The parameter estimation studies on the catalog events does not say conclusively if the detected events are aligned or precessing, except for a few events.
-Below, we discuss our results vis-a-vis the predictions in the GW catalog papers.
+Readers should note that parameter estimation studies on catalog events do not conclusively determine if the detected events are aligned or precessing, as the confidence intervals are very large — sometimes as large as the width of the priors.
+However, a few events, such as GW190521\cite{abbott2020gw190521, estelles2022detailed}, GW190412\cite{rodriguez2020gw190412}, and GW190915\_235702\cite{hoy2022evidence}, have been studied in detail as potential precessing signals.
+Below, we discuss our results on events from GW catalogs with individual SNR $\ge 10$, including those events predicted to be precessing.

-{\it Events from GWTC - 1}: GW150914 is declared as precessing, while GW170104 and 170608 are declared to be aligned event.
-For GW170814, the two detectors show a disagreement in their results.
-However, none of the GW events in GWTC - 1 were reported to exhibit clear precession.
-The $\chi_{p}$ posteriors are broad, covering the entire domain from 0 to 1, and are overall similar to the conditioned priors (induced by the spin prior assumptions).